 Rehab loans help new and experienced real estate investors fund the purchase and renovation of residential properties.
-Rehab loans are used by short-term investors looking to fix-and-flip a property as well as long-term investors looking for renovation financing for rentals.
-Rehab loans combine a house purchase and rehab costs into a single, short term loan with quick funding times and interest-only payments.
+Rehab loans are used by short-term investors for fix-and-flip properties as well as long-term investors financing rental renovations.
+Rehab loans combine a house purchase and rehab costs into one, short term loan with quick funding and interest-only payments.

 Types of Rehab Loans

 There are two types of rehab loans available to real estate investors:

 - Permanent Mortgage for Rehabs – Offered by Fannie Mae, HomeStyle Renovation (HSR) fund owner-occupied renovations as well as one single-unit investment property.
 They’re similar to the FHA’s 203(k) mortgages, and have very specific, limited uses and strict borrower requirements.

 - Hard Money Rehab Loans – Hard money rehab loans are offered by private lenders and help investors purchase and renovate investment properties.
 Hard money rehab loans fund single-family houses as well as multi-unit properties and there are no limits to the number of properties an investor can finance.
 This makes them the most common of the two.

 The HomeStyle Renovation (HSR) mortgage is a permanent mortgage offered by Fannie Mae.
 It lets you finance an owner-occupied renovation or the purchase and renovation of a one-unit investment property.